Introduction: Automated Singing Pumpkins

 This halloween prop is a motion activated projection of three singing pumpkins.
 When triggered a talking pirate skull is activated with a fog machine giving 20 second blast of fog!
 Then the projection starts.
 There are two alternating songs - Monster Mash and Thriller.
 After the the song has finished there is another blast of fog.
 If the sensor has not been activated in a about 15 minutes the fog machine will give a blast.

 To make the prop I used an off the shelf pirate skull that no longer activates at night.
 It works in really bright light but not at night when you want it too.
 Luckily it has a test switch.
 I wired this to a relay which is driven by my Python script on a Raspberry Pi.
 I also connect the fog machine to another relay on the Pi.
 The video output from the Pi is sent to a small video projector.
 It projects the singing pumpkins on to three actual pumpkins.
-I used plastic ones this year as I wanted to give the allusion that they were floating.
+I used plastic ones this year as I wanted to give the illusion that they were floating.
 Regular pumpkins are bit too heavy, so I used the cheap plastic store bought ones.
+The are held in place by using bent coat hangers glued into a 2x4 niche base and sprayed black.
 All the electronics and projector and speakers are hidden behind a grave stone I created out of MDF and sprayed with primer and a stone textured finish.
 The PIR is placed in the top of the carving like a jewel.

 Step 2: Parts -Electronics